What is a Right to Manage leasehold?

 There is no premium to be paid to the landlord.

-You will be responsible for paying your own legal fees and any disbursements, such as Land Registry fees and occasionally for the advice of a building surveyor if there is a question about whether the building qualifies.
-You will also be responsible for paying the landlords(s) reasonable fees which may include legal fees, surveyor’s fees and managing agents fees, however, this does not extend to paying for any fees the landlord(s) incur in connection with a Tribunal application.
+You will be responsible for paying your own legal fees and any disbursements, such as Land Registry fees, and occasionally for the advice of a building surveyor if there is a question about whether the building qualifies.
+You will also be responsible for paying the landlord’s reasonable fees which may include legal fees, surveyor’s fees, and managing agents fees, however, this does not extend to paying for any fees the landlord(s) incur in connection with a Tribunal application.
 By instructing an experienced Right to Manage solicitor you can have peace of mind knowing that you are in capable hands.

 If the building does not qualify for the RTM, or there is not enough interest from lessees then you should consider the Appointment of a Manager by the First Tier Tribunal (Property Chamber).
 This is a fault based procedure so can be more contentious in nature but for some lessees it may be the only option to secure better management for their building.